yasmin-naila/Jabodetabek-Property-Analysis/README.md

 ## **Business Recommendations 💼**
 Based on the property market analysis in Jabodetabek, the following strategic business recommendations can be made:

-1. **Develop Mid-Range Properties**: Focus on building homes with 3 bedrooms and 3 bathrooms, as this is the most popular configuration.
+1. **Develop Mid-Range Properties**
+   Focus on building homes with 3 bedrooms and 3 bathrooms, as this is the most popular configuration.
 Target a price range of Rp1,250,000,000,00 to Rp1,500,000,000,00 to cater to the largest market segment.
 Prioritize efficient designs while maintaining modern comfort standards.
+3. **Location Strategy**
-2. **Location Strategy**: Identify suburban areas with growth potential, especially those that will gain access to new transportation or public facilities.
+   Identify suburban areas with growth potential, especially those that will gain access to new transportation or public facilities.
 Invest in locations with planned infrastructure developments to anticipate property value increases.
 Consider mixed-use developments in strategic areas to maximize land value.
+5. **Product Differentiation**
-3. **Product Differentiation**: Add differentiating features such as smart home systems or eco-friendly designs.
+   Add differentiating features such as smart home systems or eco-friendly designs.
 Develop cluster concepts with attractive communal facilities.
 Offer customization options for interiors and layouts to meet buyer needs.

 ## **Further Improvement 🚀**
-1. **Expand Data and Analysis**: Incorporate new variables such as developer name, mortgage options, smart home features, and accessibility to public facilities.
+1. **Expand Data and Analysis**
+   Incorporate new variables such as developer name, mortgage options, smart home features, and accessibility to public facilities.
 Analyze the correlation between these factors and property prices.
+3. **Broaden Geographic Scope**
-2. **Broaden Geographic Scope**: Extend the analysis to other major Indonesian cities like Surabaya, Bandung, or Medan.
+   Extend the analysis to other major Indonesian cities like Surabaya, Bandung, or Medan.
 Compare property prices across cities to identify broader market trends and regional factors influencing prices.
-3. **Utilize Multiple Data Sources**: Combine data from various sources to create a richer dataset and conduct more in-depth analyses.
+5. **Utilize Multiple Data Sources**
+   Combine data from various sources to create a richer dataset and conduct more in-depth analyses.

 ## **Author 👩‍💻**